What is a tourbillon? How to identify 5 types of tourbillons

-Today we get to tell you all about tourbillon complication and answer all the most common questions about tourbillons.
+Today we get to tell you all about tourbillon complications and answer all the most common questions about tourbillons.

-A tourbillon is a mechanism found in certain high-end mechanical watches.
-It is both hypnotic and fascinating to watch and watches with tourbillons are usually a bit expensive compared to watches without them.
+A tourbillon is a mechanical complication found in the movements of certain high-end mechanical watches.
+It was invented during the era or the pocket watch and is both hypnotic and fascinating to watch.
+Watches with tourbillons are usually a bit expensive compared to watches without them.
 They are not the most common complication that you'll find on a watch, but certainly one of the most entertaining.

 Sometimes an unsavvy watch dealer might mistake a watch with a semi-skeletonized dial showing a visible balance wheel known as an "Open Heart" for a tourbillon.
+That's why when you search for one, it's important to contact a watch expert from a trustworthy company before buying it.
 Be sure to read further to learn how to quickly identify a genuine tourbillon watch when you see one and avoid running into a disastrous nightmare.

-The purpose of a tourbillon is to address an issue that many mechanical watches have with regards to the way physics affects precision and accuracy.
+The purpose of a tourbillon is to address an issue that many mechanical watches have with regards to the way physics affects the precision and accuracy of their movements.
 Gravity is a force that creates a drag on watch's movement when they are in certain positions.

-One of the most challenging things watchmakers face when regulating a watch is the effects that gravity plays in the caliber or movement.
-A tourbillon acts as the way to counter the drag effect that gravity plays on some of the smaller components in a watch's escapement when held in certain positions.
+One of the most challenging things watchmakers faced when regulating a pocket watch is the effects that gravity plays on the caliber or movement.
+A tourbillon acts as a way to counter the drag effect that gravity plays on some of the smaller components in a timepiece's escapement when held in certain positions.

 A tourbillon places certain parts of the watches internal mechanics, (the balance wheel and escapement ) into a rotating cage.
 The escapement is a component of the movement which is comprised of the hairspring, balance wheel, and pallet fork.
-The tourbillon watch will then slowly rotate this cage holding the escapement, usually at a rate of 1 RPM, and this mechanism counteracts the adverse effects that gravity creates when the watch is in certain positions and helps to iron out positional errors in accuracy.
+The tourbillon watch will then slowly rotate this cage holding the aforementioned components, usually at a rate of 1 RPM, and this counteracts the adverse effects that gravity creates when the watch is in certain positions and helps to iron out positional errors of accuracy.

 The video below demonstrates how the escapement is mounted onto the tourbillon's cage and also depicts how it steadily rotates the escapement around the cage.